 Barbara Lopez, a piano composer at Cabrillo College, started writing songs with me because we were introduced through Anthony Fesmire.
 While the collaboration did not last, a few of our songs remain.
 A different video I put together on YouTube for one of our songs, “Love on my Mind” is here.

 Phil eventually worked with many bands along the way as a drummer and songwriter.
-His latest project I’m pretty excited to promote here is Purcella & Pixie Media.
+Besides our music, he is working with the North Carolina band Merges.

 Register Pajaronian Wedding Announcement, 2002.
 If you look closely, you will see a nod to my Music Business ambitions – I was still writing songs with Phil Harrington at that time.